 Second, the more tax relief on offer, the riskier the investment class is likely to be.
 We’ll get into this later when we talk about the alternative investments that offer tax relief.

-Below we’ll take you through the HMRC-approved tax efficient vehicles and the various reliefs they offer.
-While you can’t avoid paying tax entirely, you certainly can reduce the amount you pay while diversifying your portfolio and having an impact too.
+Below we’ll take you through the HMRC-approved tax-efficient vehicles and the various reliefs they offer.
+While you can’t avoid paying tax entirely, you can reduce the amount you pay while diversifying your portfolio and having an impact too.

 Income tax relief

-Some investments, including EIS, SEIS, and VCT, allow you to reduce the income tax owed to the government by a percentage of the amount you invest through the scheme.
+EIS, SEIS, and VCT investments allow you to reduce the income tax owed to the government by a percentage of the amount invested.

 Capital gains tax relief